ETOM: A Five-Level Benchmark for Evaluating Tool Orchestration within the MCP Ecosystem: Discussion

 \subsection{Model-Architecture Co-Design: Why There's No Universal Best}

-A striking finding is that model performance is not an intrinsic property but emerges from the interplay between foundation models and orchestration architectures. \textbf{Qwen} and \textbf{Llama} exhibit complementary strengths that are either amplified or constrained by the architectural framework.
+A striking finding from our experiments is that model performance is not an intrinsic property but an emergent one, arising from the complex interplay between a foundation model's reasoning style and its orchestration architecture.
+This highlights a critical challenge in \textbf{model-architecture co-design}.

+This tension is starkly illustrated by our experimental \textbf{Hybrid} architecture.
+Its dramatic performance drop when switching from Qwen to Llama (from a competitive 57.45 to a poor 34.93) reveals that simply fusing two powerful paradigms (hierarchical filtering and flat retrieval) is insufficient.
+The failure suggests a deep incompatibility, or ''impedance mismatch,'' between Llama's reasoning patterns and the specific architectural constraints of the Hybrid model, proving that architectural benefits are not universally transferable across all models.

-As evidenced by our results in Table~\ref{tab:appendix_full_results}, Qwen's precision in direct retrieval tasks (L1/L2: 72.72 vs 70.43 for Llama) suggests it excels when the search space is well-defined and the task requires precise instruction-following.
-However, Llama's superior complex reasoning capabilities (L3/L4: 74.34/50.77 vs 63.46/41.67 for Qwen) only manifest when paired with ToolShed's broad, high-recall retrieval mechanism—indicating that advanced reasoning requires access to a comprehensive candidate set.
+More broadly, our results show that different models exhibit complementary strengths which are either amplified or constrained by the architectural framework: \begin{itemize}[itemsep=2pt, parsep=0.5pt, topsep=2pt] \item \textbf{Qwen} models demonstrate superior precision in direct, single-step retrieval tasks (L1/L2).
+This suggests they excel when the search space is well-defined and the task requires accurate instruction-following, a strength that benefits from MCP-Zero's efficient pruning. \item In contrast, \textbf{Llama}'s advanced reasoning capabilities for complex, multi-step tasks (L3/L4) only fully manifest when paired with ToolShed's broad, high-recall retrieval mechanism.
+This indicates that sophisticated reasoning requires a comprehensive set of candidate tools to operate on, a condition that a restrictive hierarchy may fail to provide. \end{itemize}

-This symbiotic relationship has profound implications: there is no "best" model in isolation, only optimal model-architecture pairs for specific task profiles.
-Future systems must consider model selection and architectural design as a unified co-design problem, not separate optimization challenges.
+This symbiotic relationship has profound implications: there is no ``best'' model or ``best'' architecture in isolation, only \textbf{optimal model-architecture pairs} for specific task profiles.
+Future systems must therefore treat model selection and architectural design not as separate optimization problems, but as a unified co-design challenge.

 \paragraph{Link to performance-efficiency trade-offs} Figure~\ref{fig:performance_efficiency_tradeoff} makes these interactions visible: \emph{Qwen+MCP-Zero} configurations populate the efficient frontier for simpler workloads (L1/L2), while \emph{Llama+ToolShed} configurations occupy the performance frontier for complex orchestration (L3/L4) at higher latency.
 Stronger backbones (e.g., GPT-4.1, Gemma3-12B) extend the frontier under ToolShed without collapsing efficiency under MCP-Zero, underscoring that backbone choice and retrieval architecture must be co-optimized to match task complexity and latency budgets.